oist/LuscombeU_stlrepeatmask/README.md

 - [Dfam](https://www.dfam.org/home) (optional)
 - A custom repeat library (optional)

-RepeatMasker and RepeatModeler are run from the same image as the standard _nf-core_ module.
-But it is possible to pass the URL to an alternative singularity image, for instance to use the latest [TE Tools container](https://github.com/Dfam-consortium/TETools?tab=readme-ov-file#dfam-te-tools-container).
+RepeatMasker and RepeatModeler are run from the same bioconda package as the standard _nf-core_ module.

 The pipeline then merges the soft masks of the RepeatMasker runs, and then merges that with the tantan and WindowMasker runs.